Brussels Things To Do With Kids

 27. Belgian Chocolate Village

 Go to the Chocolate Village in Belgium.
-The Belgian Chocolate Village is a great place for chocolate lovers of all ages to go.
+The Belgian Chocolate Village is an excellent place for chocolate lovers of all ages.
 Here, kids can learn about the history of making chocolate in Brussels, watch chocolate being made, and try some delicious chocolate.

 Brussels is known for many things, but chocolate and waffles may be its most famous exports.
 In Brussels, chocolate is more than a treat—and an art form.
 There are a lot of proud chocolatiers in the city.
 They work in both old and new chocolate shops.